How to Handle Angry Customer Calls in a Call Center?

 4. Choose the right words/phrases

-When it comes to calming angry customers, your agents’ skillful use of language could be very important.
+When it comes to calming irate customers, your agents’ skillful use of professional language could be very important.
 Use phrases like “I’m so sorry that you feel this way”, “As a solution…”, “We really do appreciate this feedback”, etc.

 Don’t take your time to apologize and hold your cool under pressure.
 Customers with legitimate complaints have a justifiable basis for being annoyed with your company.